greypanda/monit_enconf/README.md

 To make use of it you should:

- 1. Source the script to Bash by issuing either `source nginx-ensite` or `. nginx-ensite`.
+ 1. Source the script to Bash by issuing either `source monit-enconf` or `. monit-enconf`.

- 2. Now when you invoke `nginx_ensite` the sites under `/etc/nginx/sites-available` will appear as hypothesis for completion.
-For `nginx_dissite` you get all the sites listed in `/etc/nginx/sites-enabled` as possible completions.
+ 2. Now when you invoke `monit_enconf` the sites under `/etc/monit/conf-available` will appear as hypothesis for completion.
+For `monit_disconf you get all the sites listed in `/etc/monit/conf-enabled` as possible completions.

  3. To get the completion script to be sourced upon login please copy it to `/etc/bash_completion.d/` or whatever location your